krushaybhavsar/LearningNeuralNetworks/README.md

-# LearningNeuralNetworks
+# LearningMachineLearning
-This is a repository to document my progress on learning how neural networks work and implementing simple ones.
+This is a repository to document my progress on learning basic machine learning concepts.